Venomous-pie/Explore_SDN/frontend/AUTH_SYSTEM_GUIDE.md

 # Authentication System Guide

 ## Overview
-A modular, reusable authentication system with black and white theme for the Surigao Escapes application.
+A modular, reusable authentication system with black and white theme for the Explore SDN application.

 ## Architecture